tgstoecker/RAW-ABS/README.md

 2) Move, copy or link your gzipped fastq files to the rawreads directory
 3) All options of the workflow can easily be controlled via the config.yaml file
   - rename your fastq files to follow the naming scheme: xxxx_1.fq.gz for PE reads!
+4) Check whether or not your annotation includes rRNA entries - if not exclude the bbduk rules from the workflow and also change the paths of the fastqc and trimmomatic inputs to use the rawreads!
-4) When all this is done execute `snakemake -np` to check if the workflow works and perform a dry-run
+5) When all this is done execute `snakemake -np` to check if the workflow works and perform a dry-run
-5) To start the workflow execute `snakemake --cores xx` and set the total amount of threads to be used
+6) To start the workflow execute `snakemake --cores xx` and set the total amount of threads to be used

 # What it does:
 - Removal of rRNA reads via bbduk